Image

 Findings and recommendations from the consultant's second, "larger scale study" is expected to be provided in mid-October.

-Moderate rain, with a high of 39 and low of 37 degrees.
-Light rain for the morning, patchy rain nearby during the afternoon, overcast for the evening, clear overnight.
+Sunny, with a high of 101 and low of 69 degrees.
+Sunny during the morning, clear overnight.